gleam-lang/gleam/docs/runtime-errors.md

 | end    | Int          | Number           | The byte-index of the end of this expression in the source code   |

 If the expression is a literal, such as `True` or `15`, it will have the `literal` kind.
-This signals that its value is not runtime dependant, and may not need to be printed.
+This signals that its value is not runtime dependent, and may not need to be printed.

 If the expression is on the right hand side of a short-circuiting operator, like